Structure and regularity for subsets of groups with finite VC-dimension: Introduction and statement of results

 When $G/G^{00}_{\theta^r}$ is not profinite, there are not enough definable finite-index subgroups available to describe $G^{00}_{\theta^r}$, and it is for this reason that we turn to Bohr neighborhoods.
-This is somewhat surprising, as Bohr neighborhoods are fundamentally linked to commutative groups, and we do not make any assumptions of commutativity.
-However, by a result of the second author \cite{PiRCP}, since $G$ is pseudofinite, the identity component in $G/G^{00}_{\theta^r}$ is commutative.
+This is somewhat surprising, as Bohr neighborhoods are fundamentally linked to abelian groups, and we do not make any assumptions of commutativity.
+However, by a general result of the second author on ``definable" compactifications of pseudofinite groups, we in fact have that the \emph{connected component} of $G/G^{00}_{\theta^r}$ is abelian (see Theorem \ref{thm:comm}).
 It is at this point that we see the beautiful partnership between pseudofinite groups and NIP formulas.
-Specifically, we have generic compact domination of $\theta$-definable sets by the commutative-by-profinite group $G/G^{00}_{\theta^r}$, which allows us to describe $\theta$-definable sets in $G$ using Bohr neighborhoods inside of definable finite-index subgroups.
+Specifically, we have generic compact domination of $\theta^r$-definable sets by the abelian-by-profinite group $G/G^{00}_{\theta^r}$, which allows us to analyze $\theta^r$-definable sets in $G$ using Bohr neighborhoods in definable finite-index subgroups.
 In order to obtain a statement involving only \emph{definable} objects, we use approximate homomorphisms to formulate a notion of approximate Bohr neighborhoods.
-This leads to Theorem \ref{thm:UPgen} (the pseudofinite companion of Theorem \ref{thm:mainNIP} above), and to a version of Theorem \ref{thm:mainNIP} involving approximate Bohr neighborhoods (see Lemma \ref{lem:downstairs}).
-We then apply a result of Alekseev, Glebski\v{\i}, and Gordon \cite{AlGlGo} on approximate homomorphisms in order to find actual Bohr neighborhoods inside of approximate Bohr neighborhoods and, ultimately, prove Theorem \ref{thm:mainNIP}.
+This leads to Theorem \ref{thm:UPgen} (the pseudofinite companion of Theorem \ref{thm:mainNIP} above).
+We then apply a result of Alekseev, Glebski\v{\i}, and Gordon \cite[Theorem 5.13]{AlGlGo} on approximate homomorphisms to find actual Bohr neighborhoods inside approximate Bohr neighborhoods and, ultimately, prove Theorem \ref{thm:mainNIP}.